eslint/eslint/docs/rules/prefer-arrow-callback.md

 ### allowNamedFunctions

-By default `{ "allowNamedFunctions": false }`, this `boolean` option prohibits the use of named functions when describing callbacks or function arguments.
+By default `{ "allowNamedFunctions": false }`, this `boolean` option prohibits using named functions as callbacks or function arguments.

 Changing this value to `true` will reverse this option's behavior by allowing use of named functions without restriction.